jmjatlanta/bitshares-core-wiki/public-testnet.md

 Witness node startup
 --------------------

+We need to blow away the previous blockchain so we can rewrite the genesis timestamp:

+    rm -Rf data/gnew/blockchain

 Open up a new file in a text editor to take some notes.
 Run the witness node like this: